Zaechus/dotfiles/README.md

 # My dotfiles

-Using GNU `stow` to backup my dotfiles
+Using scripts and GNU `stow` to backup my dotfiles

 ## Usage
 ```